MicrosoftDocs/learn/learn-pr/azure/autoscale-java-azure/includes/5-rules-exercise.md

 You'll see the output of the customers-service load test that will send 100 requests to your instance.

-## Trigger the scale-out action manually via a web browser
+## Optionally trigger the scale-out action manually via a web browser

 To manually trigger the scale-out condition in the autoscale setting created, the customer-service microservice must have more than 10 requests in less than 1 minute.